Flute key marks and makers

 Conclusions

-A bit too early to jump to conclusions - we're going to have to assemble a lot more data.
+A bit too early to jump to any conclusions - we're going to have to assemble a lot more data.
 So pop those pesky keys off your old flute and look underneath, and let us know what you find.
 My thanks to those above who did!

 Back to McGee-Flutes Home Page